Lady Gaga discography

 The singer's second studio album, Born This Way, was released in May 2011 and reached the number-one spot in the United States along with twenty other countries.
 Its eponymous lead single was an international success, peaking at number one in nineteen countries including the United States, where it became her third number-one single.
 The other singles from the album were "Judas", "The Edge of Glory", "You and I", "Marry the Night", and "Bloody Mary".
 Gaga's third studio album, Artpop, was released in November 2013 and includes the singles "Applause" and "Do What U Want".
 In September 2014, Gaga and Tony Bennett released the collaborative album Cheek to Cheek, which debuted at number one in the US, becoming Gaga's third consecutive number one album.
 Her fifth album, Joanne, was released in October 2016.
-Its lead single, "Perfect Illusion", debuted at number one in France, while second single "Million Reasons" reached number four in the US.
-When Joanne reached number one in the US, Gaga became the first woman to have four number-one albums in the nation during the 2010s.
+Its lead single, "Perfect Illusion", debuted at number one in France, while second single "Million Reasons" reached number four in the United States.
+When Joanne reached number one in the United States, Gaga became the first woman to have four number one albums in the nation during the 2010s.

 She extended the record in 2018 with the release of the soundtrack to A Star Is Born.
-The soundtrack and its lead single, "Shallow", were international hits, reaching number one in the United States, Australia, New Zealand, Switzerland, and the United Kingdom.
-Her sixth studio album, Chromatica (2020), similarly topped the charts in numerous countries around the world, and also featured the single, "Rain on Me", which topped the charts in the US, Canada, the UK and several other territories.
+The soundtrack and its lead single, "Shallow" (with Bradley Cooper), were international hits, reaching number one in the United States, Australia, New Zealand, Switzerland, and the United Kingdom.
+Her sixth studio album, Chromatica (2020), similarly topped the charts in numerous countries around the world, and also featured the single, "Rain on Me" (with Ariana Grande), which topped the charts in the US, Canada, the UK and several other territories.
 In September 2021, she released another collaborative album with Bennett titled Love for Sale.
 Gaga subsequently recorded "Hold My Hand" for the 2022 film Top Gun: Maverick and composed its score alongside Lorne Balfe, Harold Faltermeyer, and Hans Zimmer.
+She also recorded "Die with a Smile" (2024) with Bruno Mars, which topped both the Billboard Global 200 for seventeen weeks and other charts in more than twenty countries, became the longest-reigning daily hit in Spotify history, and made Gaga the first artist to have multiple number one songs in the United States in the 2000s, 2010s and 2020s.
+The track along with the singles "Disease" and "Abracadabra" were included on Gaga's album, Mayhem, released on March 7, 2025.